openafs-contrib/openafs-robotest/README.md

 5. Install Robot framework (global)

 Use the python pip installer to install the Robot Framework.
-Alternatively, to avoid a global installation, see "Appendix B: Installing Robot Framework with virtualenv".

      $ sudo pip install robotframework